KellyLTran/Image-Processing/README.md

 The program supports operations like Multiply, Screen, Subtract, Addition, and Overlay on image data.

 Credits:
-The UF CISE Department provided the objectives for this project.
+The UF CISE Department provided resources and the objectives for this project.